DSCI-310/DSCI-310-Group-3/README.md

 After these steps, the final report can be accessed in /docs/_build/html/analyze_census_data.html

-The package code can be tested by running `pytest tests` from the DSCI-310-Group-3-Package directory.
+The package code can be tested by running `group3package/pytest tests` from the DSCI-310-Group-3-Package directory.
+It can be accessed by running `cd ../DSCI-310-Group-3-Package/` after the previous section's code.
 As several pandas functions return warnings due to deprecations or to specify their usage, some of the tests that pass are noted as returning these warnings instead.

 This project uses the MIT license for its code and the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license for the analysis.